 A. Like all unbelievers your cousin thinks Jesus is just another man and rejects the notion that our Creator has the right to hold us accountable for our actions.

 Jesus did refer to His followers as sheep, but He also referred to Himself as the Good Shepherd who lays down His life for the sheep (John 10:11).
 It was His willingness to die for us that makes it possible for us to live with Him in eternity.

 Unbelievers have a relative standard of behavior that lets them believe some people are good and don’t deserve punishment.
 But the Bible says no one is good except God alone (Mark 10:18) and that all have sinned and fall short of His glory (Romans 3:23).

 She is right in saying that people she calls “good” who don’t know Him will suffer.
 But that’s not because God is unfair or unjust.
 It’s because they refused to believe that only our faith in the shed blood of Jesus can make us good enough to meet God’s standards, and without that faith it is impossible to please Him no matter how “good” we think we are (Hebrews 11:6).

-I think you’re right about your cousin so rather than try to come up with a good response, your best strategy is to pray that God will open her mind to further discussion about her need for a Savior.
+I think you’re right about your cousin having made up her mind.
+So rather than try to come up with a good response now, your best strategy is to pray that God will soften her heart first, so that further discussion about her need for a Savior can be fruitful.